Partial data inverse problems for the Hodge Laplacian: Introduction

 In a sense, to deal with boundary terms for systems in a flexible way, one first needs a good understanding of the different splittings of Cauchy data in the scalar case.
-This seems to be related to understanding both the scalar DN and ND maps simultaneously.
-Therefore the methods developed in \cite{Ch2} for the partial ND map, involving Fourier analysis to treat the boundary terms in Carleman estimates, will be crucial in our approach.
-We expect that the methods developed in this paper open the way for obtaining partial data results via Carleman estimates for other elliptic systems as well.
+This encompasses both the scalar DN and ND maps simultaneously, since the "relative-to-absolute" map defined in Section \ref{sec:results} generalizes both the notion of the DN and ND maps.
+Therefore the methods developed in \cite{Ch2} for the partial ND map, involving Fourier analysis to treat the boundary terms in Carleman estimates, will be very useful in our approach.
+We expect that the methods developed in this paper open the way for obtaining partial data results via Carleman estimates for various elliptic systems.
+This has already been achieved for Maxwell equations \cite{COST}.

 The plan of this document is as follows.
 Section \ref{sec:intro} is the introduction, and Section \ref{sec:results} contains precise statements of the main results.
 Section \ref{sec:notation} collects notation and identities used throughout the paper.
 Sections \ref{sec:carleman1}-\ref{sec:carleman3} will be devoted to the proofs of the Carleman estimates.
 In Section \ref{sec:carleman1}, we will give the basic integration by parts argument for $k$-forms and simplify the boundary terms.
 In Section \ref{sec:carleman2}, we prove the Carleman estimates for $0$-forms using the arguments from ~\cite{Ch2}, ~\cite{KeSa}.
 We will conclude the argument in Section \ref{sec:carleman3} by showing that the Carleman estimates for graded forms follow from an induction argument, given the corresponding result for $0$-forms.
 In Section \ref{sec:cgo} we will construct relevant complex geometrical optics solutions, following the ideas in ~\cite{DKSaU}.
 In Section \ref{sec:tensor} we will present the Green's theorem argument and give the density result based on injectivity of a tensor tomography problem which finishes the proofs of Theorems \ref{RelativeAbsoluteThm} and \ref{AbsoluteRelativeThm}.
 Section \ref{sec:higher} will contain the proof of Theorem \ref{EuclideanThm} and make some remarks about the case of dimensions $n \geq 4$.
-Section \ref{sec:appendix} contains proofs of some technical lemmas.
+Section \ref{sec:appendix} contains the proofs of some technical lemmas.